wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.0.1 =
+* To see a video introduction of Falcon Engine included with Wordfence 5, [please watch this video](https://vimeo.com/91217997)
+* SUMMARY: This is a major release which includes Falcon Engine which provides the fastest WordPress caching available today.
+It also includes many other improvements and fixes.
+Upgrade immediatelly to get a massive performance boost for your site, many new features and fixes.
+* Feature: Falcon Engine provides the fastest caching algorithm for WordPress.
+Get up to a 50x site speedup now when you use Wordfence.
+* Feature: PHP based caching as an alternative to Falcon.
+* Feature: IP, browser and IP range blocking is now done using .htaccess if Falcon Engine is enabled providing a big performance boost.
+* Feature: Falcon and PHP caching includes ability to exclude URL patterns from cache along with cache management.
+* Feature: Disable XML-RPC in WordPress to prevent your site from being used as a drone in a DDoS attack.
+* Feature: Option to disable Wordfence cookies from being sent.
+* Feature: Option to start all scans using the remote start-scan option.
+This may fix some customers who can’t start scans.
+* Feature: Falcon Engine includes the ability to block IP ranges using .htaccess.
+We take your ranges and convert them into CIDR compatible .htaccess lines that very efficiently block the ranges you’ve specified.
+Another great performance improvement.
+* Feature: If user disables permalinks we automatically disable Falcon Engine caching.
+* Feature: Before you enable Falcon Engine we make you download a backup of your .htaccess file just in case.
+* Improvement: Real-time traffic monitoring loads asynchronously to provide a faster user experience.
+* Improvement: All Wordfence configuration variables are now cached on disk rather than repeatedly looked up on the database providing a big performance improvement.
+* Improvement: Updated browser detection algorithms for new browsers.
+* Improvement: Updated country GeoIP database to the April edition.
+* Improvement: Improved performance by only loading routines required for logged in users if they have a login cookie.
+No DB lookup required.
+* Improvement: Added on-off switches to top of live traffic to make it easy to turn on/off.
+* Improvement: Removed marketing message from Wordfence email alerts.
+* Improvement: Added ability to exclude files from scan that match patterns.
+Multiple excludes using wildcards allowed.
+* Improvement: Improved performance by moving all actions that would only be used by a logged in user to be set up using add_action if the user actually has a login cookie.
+* Fix: Added a throttle to prevent identical email alerts being sent repeatedly.
+* Fix: Changed order of IP blocking and alerting code to prevent multiple email alerts being sent in a race condition.
+* Fix: Cleaned up legacy code including removing all array_push statements.
+* Fix: Added try/catch block to fileTooBig() function when we encounter files that we can’t seek on and that throw an IO error to prevent scans from crashing.
+* Fix: Resolved issue that may have caused wfhits table to grow continuously on some sites.
+* Fix: Ensured that runInstall() isn’t called multiple times.
+* Fix: Moved register_activation_hook to only be called if the user has a login cookie and has a likelihood of being actually logged in as admin.
+Performance improvement.
+* Fix: Added doEarlyAccessLogging routine to move logging before caching so we can have both.
+* Fix: Removed the “update LOW_PRIORITY” sql statement when updating wfHits which was intended to speed up MySQL performance but may have actually caused queries to queue up and slow things down.
+* Fix: Whitelisted IP’s are no longer put through two factor authentication as one would expect.
+* Fix: Changed our wp_enqueue_script calls to add a ‘wf’ prefix to our script names so that another plugin doesn’t cause our scripts to not load.
+* Fix: Removed code that would cause all alerts to be turned on for some users under certain conditions.
+* Fix: Automatically excluding backup files and log files from URL scans to reduce false positives on referring URLs in logs and backups.

 = 4.0.3 =
 * Improvement: Added "high sensitivity" scanning which catches evals with other bad functions but may give false positives.
 Not enabled by default.